zhenyiizhang/DECENT/README.md

 If you find DECENT useful in your research, please consider citing our work.

 ## License
-DECENT is licensed under the MIT License.
+DECENT is licensed under the following License.

 ```
 MIT License